GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Compiles all top-level stencil members of `lib/__init__.py`.

-Usage from python
+Usage from Python
 +++++++++++++++++

-After adding the following to the top of a python module, any GTScript files in the PYTHONPATH can be imported as python modules:
+After adding the following to the top of a Python module, any GTScript files in the PYTHONPATH can be imported as Python modules:

 .. code-block:: python